maahiunnati/CALCULATOR/README.md

 # CALCULATOR
-A Calculator using HTML, CSS and Javascript which works for calculation, <br>
+A Calculator using HTML, CSS and Javascript which works for calculation <hr><br>
 **Developed By**: `UNNATI KUMARI`, HBTU Kanpur. <br>